radiql/types-networking/README.md

 # types-networking
-A collection of data types commonly used in network applications
+A collection of data types commonly used in network stories